lifegrasp/personal-site-2023-v2/README.md

 ![site-showcase](site-showcase.png)

 A personal site that serves as a showcase for my web development skills developed over the years.
-This project will sort of be my pet project when I learn new concepts in web development and implement it here first.
+This project will sort of be my pet project when I learn new concepts in web development and try implement it here first.

 ## 🤝 Credit